zeyad-mansour/lunar/README.md

 If you have image data with or without annotations, please send that in a zip file to [zeyadmansourfwrd@gmail.com](mailto:zeyadmansourfwrd@gmail.com).

 ## Notes
+- The current model is trained on a dataset of Fortnite players, and it will not work well for other games.
-- As of now, the aimbot is set to only work when targeting/scoping in (holding down the right mouse button).
-Therefore, it is not recommended to use at a close range.
+- The aimbot is configured to only work when targeting/scoping in (holding down the right mouse button).
+It works best at a medium range.
-- There is a known issue that occurs with PyTorch and GTX 1650/1660 GPUs on Windows
+- There is a known issue that occurs with PyTorch and the GeForce 16 series GPUs on Windows.
+Unfortunately, if you are using one of these GPUs, the aimbot will work poorly for you.

 ## Future Updates
-- Use TensorRT for faster inference
-- Train a model on a custom dataset
+[x] Train a model on a custom dataset
-- Explore combining real-time object detection with k-means pixel clustering
-- Implement better player tracking
+[] Implement better player tracking with controller support [] Add support for other FPS games (e.g. Valorant, Warzone) [] Use TensorRT for faster inference
-- Make an easy-to-use GUI
+[] Make an easy-to-use GUI

 ## Contributing
 Pull requests are welcome.
 If you have any suggestions, questions, or find any issues, please open an [issue](https://github.com/zeyad-mansour/Lunar/issues) and provide some detail.